wermos/website/lessons/mathematics-physics-for-computer-graphics/matrix-inverse/matrix-inverse.md

 ## What's Next?

-There are two other popular methods to compute the inverse of a matrix.
-One is similar to the described technique and combines forward elimination and backward substitution.
-The second technique is based on computing determinants and will be explained in a future revision of this lesson.
+There is one other popular method to compute the inverse of a matrix.
+It is based on computing determinants and will be explained in a future revision of this lesson.

 Check the lesson in the Intermediate Rendering Section called "Warm Up Lap: Reviewing Projections" in which we look into how various libraries, such as Imath, implement matrix inversion.